andrewgomella/FluoroSim/README.md

 # FluoroSim
-an interventional radiology geared fluoroscopy simulator using a raspberry pi3 with webcam
+An interventional radiology geared fluoroscopy simulator using a raspberry pi3 with webcam

 As presented at the Society of Interventional Radiology 2018 meeting in Los Angeles. https://www.sirmeeting.org/